Zhijin County

 Zhijin County is a county under the administration of the prefecture-level city of Bijie in west-central Guizhou province, China.

 History

 Zhijin has been inhabited since the Qin, populated mainly by the Gelao.
 After the Jin, the Yi moved in.
 During the Kangxi Era of the Qing, a city was founded named Pingyuan.
 In 1914, it was renamed Zhijin after one of its streets.

+Administrative divisions

+Zhijin County is divided into 6 subdistricts, 16 towns, 3 townships and 7 ethnic townships: